harrycresswell/harry/content/page/uses.md

 [Maccy](https://maccy.app)** I discovered recently.
 It keeps a history of all the things you’ve copied to your clipboard to make them easier to access.
 Very handy, particularly for web development.

 [CCleaner](https://www.ccleaner.com/) is a handy tool for finding large files and freeing up space on your machine.

-I’ve been using [Mailchimp](https://mailchimp.com/) for my mailing list for years, however these days it often feels overkill for my needs.
-With that said, I decided to give [Buttondown](https://buttondown.email/) a go for the Practical Hugo mailing list – only positive things to say so far.

 I use [IFTTT](https://ifttt.com/) to send emails to myself, reminding me to do things that happen periodically.
 Things like updating the masked email address I use on this site.
 Or sending out my newsletter.
 Both of these things I only do once a month, so they’re easy to forget without IFTTT.